BBC NSSA - The shortlist and their stories

 Tahmima Anam was born in Dhaka, Bangladesh and educated at Mount Holyoke College and Harvard University.
 An anthropologist and novelist, her debut novel, A Golden Age, was winner of the 2008 Commonwealth Writers Prize for Best First Book.
 In 2013, she was named one of Granta's Best Young British Novelists.
 She is a Contributing Opinion Writer for The New York Times and a judge for the 2016 Man Booker International Prize.

 In Claire-Louise Bennett's subtly witty and evocative 'Morning Noon & Night', the life of a failed academic is told through the rhythm of one day.
 A slow-burning, sensual story filled with loneliness and humour, it is the story of a life where solace is found in the minutiae of the everyday.

-Lavinia Greenlaw studied seventeenth-century art and her interest in perception, optical technologies, landscape and questions of travel led to her being the first artist in residence at the Science Museum.
+Lavinia Greenlaw studied 17th century art and her interest in perception, optical technologies, landscape and questions of travel led to her being the first artist in residence at the Science Museum.
 She has published five collections of poetry, most recently A Double Sorrow: Troilus and Criseyde.
-Her other works include two novels and the memoir, The Importance of Music to Girls.
+Her other works include two novels and the memoir The Importance of Music to Girls.
 Lavinia Greenlaw was previously shortlisted for the BBC National Short Story Award with BookTrust in 2013.

 KJ Orr's Light Box, her first collection of short stories, was published in February 2016.
 Her stories have appeared in publications including Best British Short Stories 2015, the Dublin Review and the Sunday Times Magazine.
 She studied at St Andrews, UEA, and Chichester, and has published essays and reviews in Poetry Review, the TLS and the Guardian.
 KJ Orr was previously shortlisted for the BBC National Short Story Award with BookTrust in 2011.